ThePHPF/pie-design/README.md

 #### `--{option}{?=value}`

-All options specified in the `config` section of the composer.json file can also be given, including a value if they take them.
+All options specified in the `configure-options` section of the composer.json file can be given, including a value if they take them.
 For example, for Xdebug you could run `pie install xdebug --without-xdebug-compression`.

 ## Extension maintainer: register a PIE package